 Lowers cholesterol and blood sugar

 1 tsp.
-Matcha powder - make sure there is no added sugar and use organic if possible, I like the brand Laka Living (use code "Jenna" for 20% off)
+Matcha powder - make sure there is no added sugar, organic and Japanese grade, I like the brand Laka Living (use code "Jenna" for 20% off)

 1.5 c. almond milk or coconut milk

 4 oz. water

 Use milk frother to heat up milk or simply heat milk in microwave or on stove top

 While water is boiling and milk is heating, if you have a mesh tea filter (like this or something with similar holes) pour matcha powder through filter to ensure matcha is as smooth as possible.
 If you have a fairly ground matcha powder you can skip this step.

 Once water is boiled let it cool for a few minutes before pouring over matcha powder - you don't want it to be boiling hot, so you may even want to stop it before it gets to boiling.